 Big Agnes fixed a few of the features we didn't like about the Helinox Chair One when they created the Chair Zero.
 This chair sits you more upright, and less recliner-style than the Chair One and the thinner, more flexible seat fabric isn't quite so constricting or as heat-trapping.
 Also, with a single-fabric seat, the Chair Zero has no mid-back seams, and the entire seat retains the same amount of give - unlike the Moon Lence (a cheaper version of the Chair One), whose mesh backing continued to stretch with each continuous use!

 However, our testers did feel that the Chair Zero had some drawbacks that might make it more of a niche-market chair.
-At a mere 8.5 inches from the ground, this chair was just about the lowest model we tested.
+At a mere 8.5 inches from the ground, this chair was among the lowest models we tested.
 Depending on your preference, this might not bother you, but it does make beach use a near-sand experience!
-But at the end of the day, the thing all our testers disliked the most, was the lack of stability of the Chair Zero.
+However, this is nothing compared to the low-lying 3-5 inch clearance of the ENO Lounger DL, Helinox Beach Chair and ALPS Mountaineering Rendezvous.
+But at the end of the day, the thing all our testers disliked the most about the Zero, was its lack of stability.
 Though it feels like a fairly sturdy construction, our reviewers found it all too easy to tip over backward with a simple act of re-adjusting their belt or stretching their arms.
-Though we liked the comfortable cradle of the Helinox Chair Zero, its lack of stability in this regard is what made us lower the comfort score of this chair.
-We give it a 6 out of 10.

-The Chair Zero is an impressive 10oz. lighter than the next lightest portable camping chair we tested, the REI Flex Lite, and an astonishing 14oz. lighter than its older sibling, the Helinox Chair One!
+The Chair Zero is an impressive 10oz. lighter than the next lightest portable camping chair we tested, the REI Flexlite, and an astonishing 14oz. lighter than its older sibling, the Helinox Chair One!
 With multiple accounts of this chair being taken on long thru-hikes (PCT, AT, among others), it's hard to find much fault with just how portable this chair is.
-We give it a 10 out of 10 for portability.

 Ease of Set-Up